 In addition, when codes are available, this process is even faster.

-Hence, in case you lost your Honda key and the key had a chip in it, it will have to be programmed on site in order to start the car.
+Hence, if you’ve lost your Honda key and it had a chip in it, the key will have to be programmed/ coded on-site in order to start the car.

-Below, an example of the different type of Honda keys & remote “push to start button” fobs:
+Below are examples of the different types of Honda keys and remote “push to start button” smart key fobs:

-Fob car key – Honda Fob remote “push to start” car key: Usually looks like some sort of remote.
-This fob car key has a chip and therefore will need to be programmed.
+Fob car key – Honda fob remote “push to start” intelligent car key: It typically looks like some sort of remote.
+This fob car key has a chip and therefore will need to be coded.

-Below, Honda car key that has a transponder chip in it and therefore NEEDS to be programmed.
+The next image is of a Honda key that has a transponder chip in it and therefore NEEDS to be coded.
 The chip is located inside the cover at the top.

-Below, Honda key that doesn’t have a chip in it and therefore DOESN’T NEED to be programmed.
-Simple metal key.
+The next image is of a Honda key that doesn’t contain a chip and therefore DOES NOT NEED to be coded.
+It’s a simple metal key.

 Q: I Lost my 2014 Honda Civic “push to start button” car key fob and have no spare or AAA.
 Can an automotive locksmith make a replacement Honda key on site or do I have to tow the car to the dealer?

-A: Sure, an automotive locksmith can make replacement key or fob for Honda cars.
+A: Sure, an automotive locksmith can make a replacement key or fob for Honda cars.

 Q: My 2012 Honda Civic ignition key won’t turn, what is the reason and can you change my ignition for me?

-A: There may be a few reasons why the ignition key won’t turn.
-Worn out key, stuck, rusted ignition or broken wafers.
-An automotive locksmith for Honda cars can determine the reason on site and solution.
-We can help you with that.
+A: There are a number of reasons why the ignition key won’t turn.
+The key may be worn out, or jammed; the ignition may be rusty, or its wafers broken.
+An automotive locksmith for Honda cars can determine the reason on site and solve the problem.
+We can help you in this scenario.

 Q: My Honda Transponder key will not start the car.
 The battery is good, the lights are on and the radio works.
 What may be the reason?